bigtoga/Examples/Cloud - Azure/Azure Load Balancer/Troubleshooting Azure Load Balancer.md

 | TCP  | 10.10.10.4:80  | 168.63.129.16:<random integer> | ESTABLISHED
 | TCP  | 10.10.10.4:<random integer>  | 168.63.129.16:80  | ESTABLISHED

+3. Use `Test-NetConnection` instead of PsPing to tcpPing ([documentation](https://docs.microsoft.com/en-us/powershell/module/nettcpip/test-netconnection?view=win10-ps#examples))
+- Test-NetConnection -Port 80 -InformationLevel "Detailed"
+- Test-NetConnection -ComputerName "www.microsoft.com" -InformationLevel "Detailed" -DiagnoseRouting
+    - You can also add ` -ConstrainInterface 5` if you want to only test eth5
+-
+-

-3. Install Wireshark, reboot, do a packet capture
+4. Install Wireshark, reboot, do a packet capture
 - Query for `ip.addr == 168.63.129.16`
 - Query for `http` or `tcp.port == 80`